namxo/passwords/README.md

 ### Initial installation
 Use one of the following options, login as admin on ownCloud/NextCloud and enable the app.
 The database tables `oc_passwords`, `oc_passwords_categories` and `oc_passwords_share` will be created automatically (assuming `_oc` as prefix).
 * **Git clone (fastest)**
- * Use these commands (assuming `/var/www/owncloud` as your ownCloud root location).
+ * Use these commands (assuming `/var/www/owncloud` as your ownCloud/NextCloud root location).
 The first one is optional to remove an existing folder with contents.
  ```
 rm -rf /var/www/owncloud/apps/passwords
 git clone --branch 19 https://github.com/fcturner/passwords.git /var/www/owncloud/apps/passwords